LucasPickering/slumber/docs/src/user_guide/key_concepts.md

 ## [Request Recipe](../api/request_collection/request_recipe.md)

 A recipe defines which HTTP requests Slumber can make.
-A recipe generally correponds to one endpoint on an API, although you can create as many recipes per endpoint as you'd like.
+A recipe generally corresponds to one endpoint on an API, although you can create as many recipes per endpoint as you'd like.

 ## [Template](./templates.md)